This policy sets out the way in which Re-engage conforms to data protection legislation and protects all personal data held within its systems.

 Purpose and principles

 The purpose of this policy is to set out the principles of data protection that we follow.
-The UK GDPR provides for the regulation of the processing of information relating to individuals and aims to strike a balance between the privacy rights of individuals and the ability of organisations to use personal information to conduct their business.
+The Data Protection Act 2018 and the General Data Protection Regulations (“the UK GDPR”) provides for the regulation of the processing of information relating to individuals and aims to strike a balance between the privacy rights of individuals and the ability of organisations to use personal information to conduct their business.
 Re-engage recognises that the lawful and correct treatment of personal information is fundamental to the achievement of our objectives.
 The largest categories of people we hold information about are volunteers and older people in our services.
 We also hold information on donors, supporters, staff, and our board.
 All personal information must be collected, stored, used, and disposed, of properly in accordance with the principles of the DPA and other relevant privacy law, including the Human Rights Act 1998.

 |Charity||Means Re-engage, a registered charity.|